woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/additional-materials-en.md

 - Select the disk that has letter D with ```select volume $```, replacing "$" with the volume number
 - Remove the letter with ```remove letter d```
 - Exit diskpart with ```exit```

 ##### Finished!

-## Toggling USB host mode
-> [!Warning]
-> Disable USB host mode if you use a powered USB hub, as this can irreversibly damage your device.
-If you don't use a powered USB hub, enable USB host mode or you will not be able to use any USB devices.

-Run [USB Host Control](https://github.com/Rubanoxd/Port-Windows-11-redmi-note-9_pro/releases/tag/usbhost) to enable/disable USB host mode and confirm that you want to disable/enable USB host mode.

-##### Finished!